 Fig. 8 User Feedback Interface in ChatPPG (This figure showcases the feedback interface of ChatPPG, where users rate responses and provide qualitative evaluations.)

-Overall, our participants praised the system accuracy and practicality, with coaches rating tactical suggestions at 9.3/10 and players scoring training recommendations at 8.9/10.
-Users highlighted the system ability to provide clear, relevant guidance and bridge the gap between statistical data and actionable insights.
+Overall, our participants praised the system's accuracy and practicality, with coaches rating tactical suggestions at 9.3/10 and players scoring training recommendations at 8.9/10.
+Users highlighted the system's ability to provide clear, relevant guidance and bridge the gap between statistical data and actionable insights.
 Specific praise included thorough explanations, attention to detail, and alignment with user queries.

 However, participants also noted areas for improvement.
-Several coaches suggested expanding the system tactical analysis capabilities would enhance its value, particularly for addressing more advanced queries posed by elite-level players.
+Several coaches suggested expanding the system's tactical analysis capabilities would enhance its value, particularly for addressing more advanced queries posed by elite-level players.
 Additionally, some users expressed interest in a broader range of recommendations, such as mental strategies and in-game adaptations.

 Fig. 8 demonstrates the feedback interface, where users could rate responses on a scale of 1 to 10 and provide qualitative feedback.
 Categories such as “Accurate Information,” “Thorough Explanation,” and “Attention to Detail” allowed users to specify the strengths of ChatPPG answers.
 This feedback loop enables continuous system refinement, ensuring it remains responsive to user needs and evolves based on real-world interactions.